 There are several opportunities for parents to become involved in their children's academic achievement.
 We have Parents for Quality Education (PIQE), a nine-week parenting class in English and Spanish.
 We have an active School Site Council.
 We started an English class for parents to improve English skills.
-We also have representatives to the District-level English Learner Advisory Committee (DELAC) and Title I district groups.
-MVMS has a large PTO.
+We also have representatives to the District English Learner Advisory Committee (DELAC) and Title I district groups.
+MVMS has a large Parent Teacher Organization (PTO).
 All are invited to attend.

-We have a website that we update monthly, a Facebook page at www.facebook.com/MonteVistaMiddle-School.
-In addition, the principal sends automated phone calls on the communication system SchoolMessenger to alert parents of upcoming events or important information.
-A newsletter is sent home each month to help parents help their children.
+We have a website that we update frequently, a Facebook page at www.facebook.com/MonteVistaMiddle-School.
+In addition, the principal sends automated phone calls, texts, and emails on the communication system School Messenger to alert parents to upcoming events or important information.

-We have a full-time parent liaison.
+We have a part-time parent liaison.
 She has initiated many activities to increase parent involvement.
-Some activities include: a new Parent Teacher Organization, Coffee Hour with informational speakers and Parent Nutrition Class.
+Some activities include: a new Parent Teacher Organization, Coffee Hour with informational speakers, Farmers' Market, and Parent Nutrition Class.